 Every project is reviewed and evaluated by a CfA academic reviewer, who returns detailed written feedback to the student within 48 hours to help them understand which competencies they have mastered and where they need to keep working.

-Learning Coaches are not academic tutors.
+Advisors are not academic tutors.
 Their job is to work with students to help them learn successful work and study skills; connect the dots between their work, life, and academics; provide support when they hit a roadblock; and help them celebrate their successes and stay motivated.

-Learning Coaches are trained professionals with experience in motivating and helping others succeed in their learning and development.
+Advisors are trained professionals with experience in motivating and helping others succeed in their learning and development.